Over 50 Years of Developing and Managing Affordable Housing for Seniors

-Jack Falkenberg broke ground for his first HUD-subsidized client in 1967, and FGA continues to manage Grace Tower today.
+Jack Falkenberg broke ground for his first HUD-subsidized client in 1967 on Grace Tower in San Diego.
 Under his vision and leadership, the firm grew to 7 buildings in about the same number of years.
 Suddenly in 1978, Mr. Falkenberg passed away, and his young protégé associate Priscilla Gilliam immediately took over the firm’s management.
 Ms. Gilliam then purchased the firm from the Falkenberg family.
 She incorporated the company in California as Falkenberg, Gilliam & Associates, Inc.

 In the 1980s and 1990s, FGA was opening multiple buildings per year.
 These buildings are typically high-rise buildings that are between 100 to 300 units.
 FGA’s footprint stretched from Santa Barbara to San Diego.
 Ms. Gilliam made a practice of personally attending every board meeting for every client building, whether quarterly or monthly.